NodeBE4/opinion/_posts/2022-04-18-theoryofdoom.md

 But what matters is what is true.
 Truth matters more than ideology or politics, and the truth is what the data say.
 Period.

+----- __228.11__ -----2022-04-21 20:15:22+08:00:

+Let me be clear on this point too:

+In this subreddit, we deal in good faith with the facts based on actual scientific evidence, including as the state of the research may evolve over time.
+To that end, we cite, among other things, scientific journals and publications related to these issues.
+Thus, the standards are higher here than in numerous other subreddits related to coronavirus.
+Most of it is even open access.
+With that wealth of knowledge being accessible, it's just not good enough to rely on second, third or fourth-hand accounts or interpretations.

+I understand folks may have broadly different levels of proficiency in navigating journals, articles, meta-analyses and other related medical research.
+And if you encounter a source-type that you have not seen before, it is your responsibility to try to learn.

+For example, a systematic review attempts to identify, appraise and synthesize all the empirical evidence that meets pre-specified eligibility criteria to answer a specific research question.
+Researchers conducting systematic reviews use explicit, systematic methods that are selected with a view aimed at minimizing bias, to produce more reliable findings to inform decision making.

+A Cochrane Review is a systematic review of research in health care and health policy that is published in the Cochrane Database of Systematic Reviews.
+If you report a [Cochrane Review](https://www.cochrane.org/evidence), one of which I have cited above, as "misinformation," you foreclose any prospect that your opinions on any medical or health related issue can be taken seriously.

 ### 229: [TSA will no longer enforce mask mandate after a federal judge strikes it down](https://old.reddit.com/r/CoronavirusIllinois/comments/u6t58f/tsa_will_no_longer_enforce_mask_mandate_after_a/), submitted on 2022-04-19 09:28:21+08:00.

 ----- __229.1__ -----2022-04-19 19:58:52+08:00: